Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 - Translations are relative to the (x, y) coordinates defined in your `.json` layout, so a (0, 0) translation means that the pane keeps its base position
 - Scaling is also relative to what is defined in your `.json` layout.
 To keep your pane size at a 1:1 ratio, `KeyFrames` values should be set to `1`
 - Value `3` for `AnimationTarget` scales the pane down along the y-axis by a certain px amount (no cropping involved), **although** it needs further testing to be completely sure.
 It seems to work with absolute values within `KeyFrames`, meaning that negative values have the same effect as if they were positive
 - Value `2` for `AnimationTarget` also needs further testing.
 This time I couldn't figure out what it actually does.
-An obvious guess would be that it scales the pane down along the x-axis, but my trial and error sessions haven't given any luck
+An obvious guess would be that it scales the pane down along the x-axis, but my trial and error sessions haven't given any luck towards that expected result

 ##### FLVC PaiTag